 If we only measure L_1 , then we have conditional exchangeability given L_1 so we can identify the conditional causal effects within strata of L_1 and the unconditional causal effect.
-If we measure L_1 and L, then we can also identify the conditional causal effects within strata of L_1 and the unconditional causal effect.
-If we measure L_1 and L, then we can also identify the conditional causal effects within strata of L_1 and L_2 , and within strata of L_1 and L_2 , then we can also identify the conditional effects within joint strata of all three variables.
+If we measure L_1 and L, then we can also identify the conditional causal effects within joint strata of L_1 and L_2 , and within strata of L_3 also identify the conditional effects within joint strata of all three variables.